-- 18. Notwithstanding this Division the regional manager may, without advertising or accepting applications from other persons, enter into an agreement in the form of a timber sale licence where - (a) the volume of timber specified in the application is less than $2~000~\text{m}^3$ and only one application is made for the timber, or - (b) the timber sale licence is required to satisfy the obligations of the Crown under a pulpwood agreement or pulpwood harvesting area agreement or under section 37 (2), or - (c) an applicant for a tree-farm licence, in the minister's opinion, requires for his current operations timber on the land described in the application, and the land described in the application is under received and restrict 27 (2) - plication is under reserve under section 27 (8), or (d) Crown land is required for a purpose other than timber production and the regional manager considers that the timber on the land should be removed expeditiously, or

-(e) timber, in the opinion of the regional manager, is in imminent danger of being lost or destroyed, or

-(f) Crown land is to be used for experimental purposes and, in the opinion of the regional manager, timber is to be harvested under controlled scientific or investigative conditions, or

-(g) timber is to be used for fuelwood or special forest products,

-(h) a timber sale licence has been advertised, no applications are made within the time prescribed in the advertising, and the application is made within 60 days after that time.
+- 18. (1) Notwithstanding sections 16 and 17 the regional manager may, without advertising or accepting applications from other persons, enter into an agreement in the form of a timber sale licence where - (a) the volume of timber specified in the application is less than 2 000 m3 and only one application is made for the timber; - (b) the timber sale licence is required to satisfy the obligations of the Crown under a pulpwood agreement or pulpwood harvesting area agreement or under section 37 (2); - (c) an applicant for a tree farm licence, in the minister's opinion, requires for his current operations timber on the land described in the application, and the land described in the application is under reserve under section 27 (8): - (d) Crown land is required for a purpose other than timber production and the regional manager considers that the timber on the land should be removed expeditiously; - (e) timber, in the opinion of the regional manager, is in imminent danger of being lost or destroyed; - (f) Crown land is to be used for experimental purposes and, in the opinion of the regional manager, timber is to be harvested under controlled scientific or investigative conditions; - (g) timber is to be used for firewood or special forest products; or - (h) a timber sale licence has been advertised, no applications are made within the time prescribed in the advertising, and the application is made within 60 days after that time.